Can’t save money, help! I have no savings and need to learn where to begin!

 So Let’s see if I can offer some help and explore some ways not only improve your savings rate but to surpass the national average!

 The first step in understanding why to save money is knowing the reasons why.
 You can do many searches for reasons to save money and hundreds of articles will appear.
 Everything from saving for vacations to buying a house will come up.
 No doubt, it can be overwhelming and discouraging.

 Don’t worry about how much to save, for what, and when.
 Those answers will come in time.
-The most important thing to remember is that savings, any amount, opens doors and opportunity.
+The most important thing to remember is that savings, any amount, opens doors and opportunities.
 The more you save, the more opportunities you give yourself in the future.

-Why to save money for the future?
+Why saving money for the future is important?

 So, now that you know the most important reason to save money, the next question naturally is why save money for the future?